At a glance

 Since saving all of the urine for a 24-hour period can be cumbersome for adults and difficult for infants and children, a random urine protein to creatinine ratio may sometimes be substituted for a 24-hour urine protein sample.

 Albumin, a protein produced by the liver, makes up about 60% of the protein in the blood.
 The rest is a mixture of , including .
 Proteins usually are not found in the urine.
 The kidneys (two organs found in the back at the bottom of the rib cage) filter the blood, removing waste and excreting it out of the body in the form of urine.
 When the kidneys are functioning normally, they retain or reabsorb filtered protein molecules and return them to the blood.
-If the kidneys are damaged, they become less effective at filtering, and detectable amounts of protein begin to find their way into the urine.
+If the kidneys are damaged, they become less effective at filtering and absorbing, and detectable amounts of protein begin to find their way into the urine.
 Often, it is the smaller albumin molecules that are detected first.
 If the damage continues, the amount of protein in the urine increases, and globulins may also begin to be lost.

 How is the sample collected for testing?